Importing Other Data Formats

 Mapping JSON Fields to Attributes

-Attributes are derived through Attribute::from_name, which hashes the JSON field name together with the ValueSchema selected for that primitive.
-The importers cache the resulting RawIds per field and schema so the hash only has to be computed once per run.
+Attributes are derived through Attribute::from_name, which hashes the JSON field name together with the fixed ValueSchema for that primitive.
+The importer caches the resulting RawIds per field so the hash only has to be computed once per run.
 Arrays are treated as multi-valued fields: every item is encoded and stored under the same attribute identifier, producing one trible per element.

 Nested objects recurse automatically.
 The parent receives a GenId attribute that points at the child entity, allowing the importer to represent the entire object graph as a connected set of tribles.
 Because those GenId attributes are also derived from the parent field names they remain stable even when you import related documents in separate batches.